1997–98 Port Vale F.C. season: First Division

-They finished in nineteenth place, one point above Manchester City in the relegation zone.
+They finished in 19th place, one point above Manchester City in the relegation zone.
 Stoke City were also relegated, and had Stoke beat Vale in Burslem then Vale would have taken Stoke's place in the relegation zone.
-Lee Mills was the club's top-scorer with sixteen goals, whilst Tony Naylor also hit double-figures.
+Lee Mills was the club's top-scorer with 16 goals, whilst Tony Naylor also hit double-figures.

-At the end of the season, Lee Mills was signed by Premier League Bradford City, becoming Bradford's first million pound player.
-Twelve year club veteran Andy Porter signed for Wigan Athletic, as did Griffiths.
-Another major departure was nine-year club veteran defender Dean Glover, who joined non-league Kidderminster Harriers.
+At the end of the season, Lee Mills was signed by Premier League Bradford City, becoming Bradford's first million-pound player.
+Twelve-year club veteran Andy Porter signed for Wigan Athletic, as did Griffiths.
+Another major departure was nine-year club veteran defender Dean Glover, who joined non-League Kidderminster Harriers.
 Another older player, Andy Hill, retired outright.
 Other departures were Dave Barnett to Lincoln City, Dean Stokes to Third Division Rochdale, and Dutch keeper Arjan van Heusden also headed into the basement division with Cambridge United.
 Fellow Dutchman Jermaine Holwyn returned to the Netherlands to play for HFC Haarlem.